 The resilver process for the 3TB disk took about 10 hours.

-In February this year I built a tiny second Proxmox Host with the ASRock DeskMini A300 and the following parts.
+In February this year, I built a tiny second Proxmox Host using an ASRock DeskMini A300 and the following parts.
 I chose an AMD Ryzen 5 3400G (with integrated APU) CPU.
 As HTPC I always used a RaspberryPi 3 running LibreElec (Kodi) with the Jellyfin for Kodi Plugin to access my media.
-But the the Raspberry reached its limits when it comes to 4k content or 10bit Audio lines.
+But the Raspberry reached its limits when it comes to 4k content or 10bit Audio lines.
 So why not use the DeskMini A300 as Proxmox Host and also as HTPC?
-It has enough power to play all types of media and even some steam games would run on it.
+It has enough power to play all types of media, and even some Steam games would run on it.
 So a few things had to be done.

 Install a Desktop Environment & Login Manager on the Host